caprenter/bingley-music-town/docs/canal-2024.md

 navigation: true
 ---

-A whole bunch of family-friendly events will be happening in Bingley on Saturday 23rd March 2024 to commemorate the 250th anniversary of Bingley Five Rise Locks and Bingley Three Rise Locks on the Leeds & Liverpool Canal.
+A whole bunch of family-friendly events took place in Bingley on Saturday 23rd March 2024 to commemorate the 250th anniversary of Bingley Five Rise Locks and Bingley Three Rise Locks on the Leeds & Liverpool Canal.

-There will be lots of things happening in the town, around the canal, and at Damart.
+Events took place in the town, around the canal, and at Damart.

-See the [Bingley Five Rise Locks 250-year celebration](https://canalrivertrust.org.uk/things-to-do/events/canal-events-canal-festivals/2024-03-23-bingley-five-rise-locks-250-year-celebration) on the Canal River's Trust website to book activities and to find a full programme of all the day's events.
+The Canal River's Trust website had an event: [Bingley Five Rise Locks 250-year celebration](https://canalrivertrust.org.uk/things-to-do/events/canal-events-canal-festivals/2024-03-23-bingley-five-rise-locks-250-year-celebration) with a a full programme of all the day's events.

-Bingley Music Town volunteers are looking after the live music in the square, with funding for the artists and additional support coming from [Bingley Town Council](https://bingleytowncouncil.gov.uk/).
+Bingley Music Town volunteers ran the live music in the town square.
+Funding for the artists and additional support came from [Bingley Town Council](https://bingleytowncouncil.gov.uk/).
 The line up is below.

-There are also a number of other musical events in the town on the day and those are also gathered on this page.
+There were also a number of other musical events in the town on the day and those are also gathered on this page.

 # Music in the Town Square

-There will be music all day in the Town Square with Morris Dancing in and around the live music.
-You wil also find live music in pubs, and some of the shops.
+The music ran all day in the Town Square with Morris Dancing in and around the live music.
+There was also live music in pubs, and some of the shops.

-The schedule of live acts in the square is below, with information about the artists further down the page.
+The live acts in the square was as follows, with information about the artists further down the page.

 * 09:45 - 10:30: Nat & Mike (from Playing For Kicks)
 * 10:45 - 11:30: Fiddle & Feet